 - Paws and Pals Dog Shampoo – My sister’s corgi uses Paws and Pals and she loves it!
 Paws and Pals may not be the most popular, but they’re a very reputable company.
 Her corgi is always soft and fluffy, so it works!

-Now when picking your dog shampoo, it’s important that you find one that’s as natural as possible.
+When picking your dog shampoo, it’s important that you find one that’s as natural as possible.
 A dog’s skin is very sensitive, so don’t even think about using human shampoo!

 Indoor & Outdoor Husky

 As we mentioned, these dogs tend to shed more depending on the season.
 However, there are factors that can cause variation in timing.
 For example, the weather condition and sunlight exposure can affect how much a Husky will shed.

-Furthermore, the shedding cycle of your Husky will likely be influenced by whether it’s an indoor or outdoor dog.
+In other words, the shedding cycle of your Husky will likely be influenced by whether it’s an indoor or outdoor dog.

-For outdoor Huskies, they will experience typical shedding tendencies with heavier shedding during spring and fall.
+For outdoor Huskies, they will experience the typical shedding cycle with heavier shedding during spring and fall.
 On the other hand, indoor Huskies are a little more unpredictable with their shedding.

-As long as you’re fine with the shedding, then a Husky is the perfect companion and family pet for active owners.
+As long as you’re fine with the shedding, then a Siberian Husky is the perfect companion and family pet for active owners.
 Not only will you have to deal with consistent shedding, but also with their hyperactive personalities and energetic temperaments.